Employer NIC Calculator

 Deduct primary Class 1 contributions from employees' wages.

-Each time a payment is made to an employee under RTI, provide details of pay and deductions to HMRC electronically (including both Class 1 and any Class 1A contributions necessary on termination settlements over £30,000 and sporting testimonials over £100,000).
+Each time a payment is made to an employee under RTI, provide details of pay and deductions to HMRC electronically (including Class 1 and any Class 1A contributions necessary on termination settlements over £30,000 and sporting testimonials over £100,000).

 Pay employee and employer NIC to HMRC by the 22nd of the month following the end of the tax month.